-West Virginia Asbestos
+West Virginia Mesothelioma Lawyer

 For more than 30 years, our attorneys have worked closely with West Virginians and union workers impacted by chronic and often fatal diseases and workplace-related injuries.
 We have several asbestos-focused attorneys working from locations in Morgantown and Charleston, and have traveled regularly throughout the state, trying cases in Wheeling, Winfield, Princeton, Bluefield, Welch, Mineral County, Huntington, Logan County, Lincoln County, Parkersburg, Belle, Elkins and Willliamson, among others.